-All aspects of plant performance and maintenance were compliant during the 2012-2013 year, with good liaison maintained between the consent holder and the Council.
+Most aspects of plant performance and normal maintenance were compliant during the 2013-2014 year, with good liaison maintained between the consent holder and the Council.
+However, issues related to the disposal of additional dairy wastes (buttermilk) within the previously redundant EADER resulted in breaches of the Taranaki Regional Air Quality Plan.

-The adoption of the option for the cessation of the discharge to the Mangawhero Stream and transfer, by pipeline, of the wastes for ocean outfall discharge via the Hawera WWTP wastewater treatment system required several pre-hearing meetings, before the necessary consent variation was granted by the Minister of Conservation after an appeal to the Environmental Court was withdrawn.
-The construction of the pipeline and associated pumping station was begun during the 2008-2009 monitoring period and completed in June 2010 with diversion of the primary treated wastes to the Hawera WWTP.
+The adoption of the option for the cessation of the discharge to the Mangawhero Stream and transfer, by pipeline, of the wastes for ocean outfall discharge via the Hawera WWTP wastewater treatment system involved the construction of the pipeline and associated pumping station, which began during the 2008-2009 monitoring period, was completed in June 2010 with diversion of the primary treated wastes to the Hawera WWTP.
 Conversion of the wetland to the storage pond component was completed in early 2011.
 A consent for infrequent overflow discharges from the storage pond was granted in November 2009.

 No overflows from the storage pond have occurred since the installation of the diversion pipeline, and it has seldom been necessary to utilise the storage pond at all.
-Brief duration overflows to the storage pond occurred on two occasions during the 2011-2012 period after which wastewater was pumped back into the primary pond but no such overflows occurred during the 2012-2013 period.
+Brief duration overflows to the storage pond occurred on two occasions during the 2011-2012 period after which wastewater was pumped back into the primary pond but no such overflows occurred during the 2012-2013 or 2013-2014 periods.
+Stormwater may accumulate in this pond for brief periods following wet weather.

 The Eltham wastewater treatment system was well maintained during the twelve month monitoring period and as no overflows occurred from the primary pond to the holding pond, there were no consented discharges to the stream.
-Low to moderate dissolved oxygen concentrations were recorded in the primary pond through the period.
-Odours were occasionally noticeable but generally slight at some locations about the WWTP, with no odour complaints received during the period.
+Relatively low dissolved oxygen concentrations were recorded in the primary pond through the period; lower than normal on occasions due to additional dairy industrial wastes loadings placed upon the system.
+Odours were occasionally noticeable but generally slight at some locations about the WWTP, under normal pond operational conditions during the period.
+However, significant odour issues resulting from the on site buttermilk storage and disposal caused more than 150 odour complaints from within the township and breached the Regional Air Quality Plan at times.